Slim-Shady-808/THM-Network-Security-Mapping/My-Experience.md

 For the next question, I knew I would have to use hydra, because two usernames were given, and the module wanted me to find a hidden flag associated with the users.
 However, I had to return to the previous module, to find the command line I needed to run hydra.
 It took a minute to figure out what command I needed to use, since my query continued to timeout, due to too many connections.
 (Screenshot)
 I eventually figured out I had to specify the port number to reduce the amount of query connections, which allowed me to get each user's password.
 Then, using the password, I connected to the ftp service using both accounts and saw Quinn had a file, with the hidden flag.
 (Screenshot) (Screenshot)

+Finally, the last challenge asked me to complete a small challenge, which was to use nmap to scan the given IP address without being detected.
+This challenge took me ages, because I thought the answer was going to be a convuluted command.
+I used zombie/idle scans and tried to spoof my IP address.
+After an hour or so, after looking through my notes again, I realized that the answer was simple, as it wanted me to use a null scan because it doesn't send any packets.
+(Screenshot)
+Once I did a null scan, I found the answer easily and completed the challenge.
+(Screenshot)

+This